A Diet Rich in Flavanols May Lower High Blood Pressure in Those Resistant to Regular Treatment Options

 Lower blood pressure for those who consume flavanols

 To reach this conclusion, researchers analyzed urine samples from more than 25,000 adults in the UK for the biomarker flavan-3-ol.
 This indicates how much flavanols these participants consume.
 As a result, systolic blood pressure was 1.9 millimeters of mercury (mmHG) lower in men and about 2.5 mmHG lower in women with the highest levels of flavan-3-ol.
 This means that those who consumed more flavanols had a reduction in hypertension.
-Finally, the authors noted that this positive effect of flavanols had a greater effect on older people.
+Finally, the authors noted that this positive effect of flavonols had a greater effect on older people.

 References

-Related Articles:
+Related Reading:

 Study Shows That Living near an Airport Can Raise Blood Pressure